-- Try the free on-line book Metronome Techniques by Frederick Franz, revised by Jon Truelson especially his Chapter 2.His history section is an interesting read too.
+- Try the free on-line book Metronome Techniques by Frederick Franz, (1947, revised by Jon Truelson) especially his Chapter 2.His history section is an interesting read too.
 That's where I found out about Hansom's 1893 mechanical conducting metronome (see #Patents below)

-- Another good book on metronome practise: Andrew Lewis's Rhythm, What it is and how to improve your sense of it especially his book 2 How to improve your sense of rhythm
+- Book by Andrew Lewis: Rhythm, What it is and how to improve your sense of it (buy on author's website) especially his book 2 How to improve your sense of rhythm (2005, ISBN 0975466704)

 - Joe Craig's Rhythm has a good section on the rhythmic magic of musicians and how to practise with the metronome to get the feel of playing ahead, behind and on the beat.